dastasoft/react-native-course/README.md

 If you are coming from React for the web (react-dom), you might be used to 'mapping' an array of data to build a list.
 In RN is better\* to use the **primitive** `FlatList`.

+\*FlatList has lazy loading and other tweaks to have a greater performance and customization than the map solution.
+FlatList optimizations will shine when the array of the data is large.

 ```js
 const ListScreen = () => {
   const friends = [